ZWeiCAtCM/wordle/README.md

 Use the same `gameId` returned by `POST /games`, then have each client `POST /join` to get its own `playerId`, include the header on guesses, and poll `/progress` to see all players' states.

-You can also use to the postman Collection in the root of this repo for API call tests:
+You can also use the postman Collection in the root of this repo for API call tests:

 ```
 Sandbox-VR-Wordle.postman_collection.json